 Equity Awards.
-While we have not awarded equity-based compensation since granting stock options to the named executive officers in 2008, we may consider granting equity-based awards in the future as a part of the Company's overall executive compensation philosophy.
-Historically, Mr. Miller has declined grants of equity awards from the Company.
+While we have not awarded equity-based compensation since granting stock options to the named executive officers in 2008, we may consider adopting a new equity incentive plan and granting equity-based awards in the future as a part of the Company's overall executive compensation philosophy.

-Stock options and other equity-based awards provide the named executive officers with a link to the Company's long-term performance, promote an ownership culture and help to align the interests of the named executive officers and the Company's shareholders.
-Equity incentive awards are granted under the Company's 2005 Equity Incentive Plan.
-No awards may be granted under the 2005 Equity Incentive Plan on or after April 27, 2015.
-This plan provides us with broad discretion to fashion the terms of awards to provide eligible participants with such stock-based incentives as we deem appropriate.
-It permits the issuance of awards in a variety of forms, including non-qualified stock options and incentive stock options, stock appreciation rights, restricted stock awards and performance shares.
+Equity incentive awards were previously granted under the Company's 2005 Equity Incentive Plan; however this plan expired on April 27, 2015.
+This plan provided us with broad discretion to fashion the terms of awards to provide eligible participants with such stock-based incentives as we deemed appropriate.
+It permitted the issuance of awards in a variety of forms, including non-qualified stock options and incentive stock options, stock appreciation rights, restricted stock awards and performance shares.

-In general, options for the purchase of 500 or more shares vest in four equal annual installments, and all options for the purchase of fewer than 500 shares vest in two equal annual installments.
-All stock options are exercisable until the tenth anniversary of the grant date unless otherwise earlier terminated pursuant to the terms of the individual option agreement.
+In general, options previously awarded under the 2005 Equity Incentive Plan for the purchase of 500 or more shares vest in four equal annual installments, and all options previously awarded under the 2005 Equity Incentive Plan for the purchase of fewer than 500 shares vest in two equal annual installments.
+All stock options previously awarded under the 2005 Equity Incentive Plan are exercisable until the tenth anniversary of the grant date unless otherwise earlier terminated pursuant to the terms of the individual option agreement.